 Commitment to Patient-Centered Care

-“I take a teaching approach to patient care.
-I think it’s important for patients to learn tangible skills so they feel empowered to advocate for their own wellness.”
+“I take a shared learning approach to patient care.
+I think it’s important for patients to come away from our work together feeling as though they have learned something meaningful.
+I also think it’s important that I learn from patients and their own internal wisdom so I can help them feel empowered to advocate for their own wellness.”

 - White, K.E., Mayhew, L.L., Sacco, W.A.
 (2014).
 Diabetes.
 Invited chapter in T. Hadjistavropoulos, H.D.
 Hadjistavropoulos (Eds).
 Fundamentals of Health Psychology